Crosscurrent (film): Cast

-Captain Gao Chun (Qin Hao) continues to go ashore to find an affair during the time he pilots a cargo ship along the Yangtze River.
-But he gradually discovers that the women he meets at different docks seems to be the same person-Anlu (Xin Zhilei).
-Just as the voyage goes up, Anlu is gentle and sometimes crazy, but she is getting younger and younger.
-Gao Chun falls in love with Anlu, stops the boat to meet her, and gradually finds that the location of Anlu is related to a handwritten poem of an unknown author.
-However, after the ship passes the Three Gorges, Anlu no longer appears.
-Gao Chun frantically searches for Anlu, and finds the secret of Anlu in the poetry and route maps.
-There is a change on the ship, but he still desperately drives the cargo ship alone and continues to trace the Yangtze River until he reaches the source of the snowy mountain.
-Finally, he finds the origin of Anlu and the secret of the Yangtze River.

 Reception

 Maggie Lee of Variety called the film a "gorgeously shot meditation on the Yangtze River [that] all but drowns in pretentious symbolism and philosophical musings."
 Deborah Young of The Hollywood Reporter said of the film: "Beautiful romanticism in search of a narrative shore."
 Lee Marshall of Screen Daily called the film "a meandering, sluggish tale that offers moments of great beauty but ultimately feels like a ragbag, take-your-pick bundle of poetic and spiritual suggestions inspired by China’s great Yangtze River."